Lancaster Academy: History

 During the 2006/2007 school term, the School was featured in the BBC Two documentary series The Choir: Boys Don't Sing, in which choir master Gareth Malone started a student and staff choir and took them to perform at the Royal Albert Hall which was aired during February 2008.

-In January 2014, the school opened a new building costing £13 million which consisted of new science, maths and IT departments alongside a state of the art dinner atrium and a new kitchen to replace the ageing buildings which had been in use since the early 1970's.
+In January 2014, the school opened a new building costing £13 million which consisted of new science, maths and IT departments alongside a state of the art dinner atrium and a new kitchen to replace the ageing buildings which had been in use since the early 1970s.

-During early 2015 Mr R Kennedy left his position as Headteacher with Mrs Anna Fisher stepping up in as interim Headteacher of the school.
+During early 2015 Mr. R Kennedy left his position as Headteacher with Anna Fisher becoming interim head.

 In 2016 a published report showed the school was in £1 million of debt.

 During 2017 the school became an academy in partnership with The Learning without Limits Academy trust who also operate Babington Academy in Beaumont Leys.